gal-a/blog/docs/README.md

 </script>

 ## Intro
-Greetings!
-My name is Gal Arav and this is a place for me to share data science resources together with simple examples of how to use them.
+Welcome to my new blog!
+This is a place for me to share data science resources, where I try to provide example code for the most common use cases, useful bits and bytes that I want to remind myself without having to search all over the web.
 In particular, I've found the following libraries to be very useful: sklearn, tensorflow, keras, matplotlib, nltk, scipy, numpy and pandas.
+Stay tuned as I continue to add more stuff ~Gal

 ## Notebooks